reiinakano/reiinakano.github.io/_posts/2019-01-24-world-painters.md

   <figcaption>Left: Target image.
 Right: Stroke sequence found by my simplistic agent.
 It tries its best.</figcaption>
 </figure>

-Here's my intuition for why the approach failed.
+Here's my hypothesis for why the approach failed.

 I believe the agent was far too small and simple to actually learn how to paint over multiple time steps.
 Why then, was this agent enough to solve the Doom and CarRacing tasks?
 I believe it's because the RNN world model trained for those environments inherently captured information directly related to "winning" these tasks.
 The Doom world model learned to predict when death occurs.
 The CarRacing world model learned which states/actions are likely to spin a car out onto the grass.
 This is why, given the RNN's hidden state, a small neural network was enough to generate an appropriate action.